Terms & Glossary

 CSA Members – A member can be an individual, family, business, etc.

 Cost of a Member Share (sometimes marketed as a ‘full’ or ‘half’ share) is intended to cover the costs of the farm operation.
 The price can range from $15 to $50 per week depending on the size and contents.

-Up front payment for a CSA share is made at the start of a growing season, so the farmer has essentially sold the harvest before planting has even begun.
-Some CSAs allow members to pay using their SNAP benefits during the season.
+Up Front Payment – Typically, a partial up front payment is needed for a CSA share at the start of a growing season, so the farmer has essentially sold the harvest before planting has even begun.
+Full payment if usually required a few months before the first pick up.

-Share distribution typically occurs at the farm or at a centralized drop-off location.
-Members pick up their share on a designated day and time that is set by the farmer.
+CSA Pick Up – Members usually pick up their weekly share at the farm or at a centralized location (such as a business office).
 Most CSAs rely on weekly distribution, but the frequency is entirely up to the farmer who established this in the CSA contract.

-Sharing Risk Most farmers ask their CSA members to share in the risk of crop failure due to weather damage, pests, etc. In other words, if there is a particular crop failure, members are expected to understand that this is a usual hazard of farming and the missing product will not be replaced.
+Sharing Risk – Most farmers ask their CSA members to share in the risk of crop failure due to weather damage, pests, etc. In other words, if there is a particular crop failure, members may be expected to understand that this is a usual hazard of farming and the missing product will not be replaced.

 Add-Ons – In addition to the standard box or bag of veggies in a CSA share, it is increasingly common that a farm will offer additional agricultural products of their own or from other farms to purchase such as fruit, flowers, eggs, meat, popcorn, syrup, bread, and cheese.